drosseau/degob/cmds/degob/README.md

     	Truncate output file
 ```

 If you come up with a gob this doesn't work with I wouldn't be surprised but make an issue.
-(Currently a nil interface and an empty struct (`struct{}`) can cause issues).
+(Currently an empty struct (`struct{}`) can cause issues).

 ### Sample output